Robotics In Electronics Manufacturing

 Cost, Quality, Health and Flexibility

-Throughput maximization is essential to lower unit costs, and robots have several advantages over human workers:
+Throughput maximization is essential to lower unit costs, and electronics manufacturing automation offers several advantages over human workers:

 Faster when moving from point to point, they don’t tire, take breaks or make mistakes.
 Every cycle is performed the same way, so each electronic assembly produced is identical.
 That means better quality, higher yields, and potentially, fewer customer returns.